 Kate Davis is the head of impact and communications at Uganda Marathon.
 It is a charitable organization helping the needy in Masaka, Uganda.

-I caught up with her on the sidelines of a presentation at the Adventure Travel Show on 21 January.
+I caught up with her on the sidelines of a presentation at the Adventure Travel Show in January.

 The Uganda Marathon Project